FlorianFruth/ExData_Plotting1/README.md

 ## Introduction

+This folder contains 4 plots in png format and the corresponding 4 R scripts as requested.

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
+The assignment uses data from
+the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
 In particular, we will be using the "Individual household